Awards

 Neilston & Uplawmoor First Responders (2020 – £15,359)

-at The Bank fully Covid compliant and reduce noise to neighbours at night.
+For installation of electronic gates and security keypads to make their base at The Bank fully Covid compliant and reduce noise to neighbours at night.

 Neilston Window Wanderland (2020 – £1,149) for registration, resource manual, materials and community artist support sessions.